 Today, more than 80% of the Indian population has a bank account to their name.
 However, even today, if an adult is asked about the definition of a bank, he or she might stumble on it a bit.
 So, to help them out, a bank is a financial institution that accepts, stores, and lends money.

-Possibly that the shortest and the simplest way to describe a bank.
-The cooperative banks are small financial institutions that lend money with generally lower interest rates and do not have deep pockets.
+Possibly the shortest and the simplest way to describe a bank.
+Cooperative banks are small financial institutions that lend money with generally lower interest rates and do not have deep pockets.
 Here, in this article, we would be talking about the top 10 cooperative banks in India.

 1. Saraswat Cooperative Bank

 Well regarded as one of the largest banks of its type in the nation, the bank boasts a bright history of over 100 years.
 Presently, the bank is headed by Gautam Thakur who happens to be the Chairman of the bank.

 The bank has a revenue of around Rs 3,376.02, which is commendable for a cooperative bank.
 The great customer support and the transparent policies of the bank have helped the bank not only to stay afloat for all these years but also to shape itself up as one of the giants of its type in the nation.